Small Cap Value

 The Cambiar Small Cap Value portfolio is a diversified strategy that invests primarily in small-cap companies domiciled in the U.S. This equal-weight portfolio will hold between 45-55 stocks with a starting universe that includes any company with a market cap between $500 million to $5 billion.

 Inception Date: 11.30.2004.
-The performance information depicted above represents Cambiar’s Small Cap Value Composite (Institutional).
+The performance information depicted above represents Cambiar’s Small Cap Value Composite.
 Returns are presented gross (g) and net (n) of management fees.
-From 2014 to present, the composite contains accounts with only gross performance.
-Prior to 2014, the gross returns reflect accounts with both gross and “pure” gross performance.
+In 2022, as well as periods prior to 2014, the composite also contains accounts with “pure” gross performance.
 Gross returns are reduced by transaction costs.
 “Pure” gross returns do not reflect the deduction of any expenses, including transaction costs.
 “Pure” gross returns are applicable to separately managed accounts that are part of broker-affiliated or broker-sponsored programs, including wrap programs, that waive commission costs or bundle fees including commissions (SMAs).
 “Pure” gross returns are supplemental information.
 Net returns are reduced by transaction costs and actual investment advisory fees and other expenses that may be incurred in the management of the account.
 SMAs often incur bundled fees, charged by the wrap sponsor or affiliated broker, that may include transaction costs, investment management, portfolio monitoring, consulting services, and custody fees.
 Net returns for SMAs are calculated by deducting the investment advisory fees from the client’s account as reported by the wrap sponsor or affiliated broker, or as received by Cambiar.
 Cambiar clients may incur actual fee rates that are greater or less than the rate reflected in this performance summary.
 Fees will vary based on the assets in the accounts.
 Returns are reported in U.S. dollars.

 Performance presented is intended for institutional client use only.
 For more information, please access our GIPS Reports here.